apankov/keys.js/README.md

 `$ eris services start keys --publish`

 You need to know the IP address and port number of the key server.
-If you're using [Docker Machine](https://docs.docker.com/machine/) you can find out the IP address with the command `docker-machine ip default`.
+If you're on Linux, use `localhost` for the IP address.
+Otherwise, you can find out the IP address with the command `docker-machine ip default`.
 Discover the port mapping with the command `eris services inspect keys NetworkSettings.Ports`.

 In the example below, the IP address is `192.168.99.100` and the port number is `32769`: